mac-can/RusokuCAN.dylib/README.md

 - Apple LLVM version 10.0.0 (clang-1000.11.45.5)
 - Xcode Version 10.1 (10B61)

-### CAN Hardware
+### Supported CAN Hardware

 - TouCAN USB (Model F4FS1, Hardware 1.0.0, Firmware 1.0.1)
 - TouCAN USB (Model F4FS1, Hardware 1.0.0, Firmware 1.0.4)

 ### Testing

-The Xcode project for the trial program includes a Xctest target with one test suite for each CAN API V3 **C** interface function.
+The Xcode project for the trial program includes a xctest target with one test suite for each CAN API V3 **C** interface function.
 To run the test suites or single test cases two CAN devices are required.
 General test settings can be change in the file `Settings.h`.